 Careers & Internships At VPR

-VPR is hiring an afternoon host for VPR Classical and an audience services associate and is accepting applications for Vermont Edition interns.
+VPR is hiring a producer for Vermont Edition, an audience services associate and is accepting applications for Vermont Edition interns.

 Audience Services Associate